RestoreMonarchyPlugins/EnjinAutoDonator/README.md

   <LookDaysBack>9</LookDaysBack> <!-- Number of days back to look for unprocessed purchases -->
   <RefreshTimeMiliseconds>30000</RefreshTimeMiliseconds> <!-- Refresh time of checking for new purchases (in miliseconds) -->
   <RequestTimeoutMiliseconds>10000</RequestTimeoutMiliseconds> <!-- Your enjin site web request timeout -->
+  <PayUconomyMoneyOnce>true</PayUconomyMoneyOnce> <!-- Set this to true if you don't want uconomy to increase player balance on every server -->
   <DatabaseAddress>127.0.0.1</DatabaseAddress> <!-- Your MySQL database address -->
   <DatabaseUsername>root</DatabaseUsername> <!-- Your MySQL database username -->
   <DatabasePassword>password123</DatabasePassword> <!-- Your MySQL database user password -->